hansmarc/Otis/minigui/readme.txt

     compile.bat   to create Otis.exe

-    folder \test  contains a small program to test Otis.lib in plugin mode.
+    folder \test  contains a small test program with Otis.lib in plugin mode.
                   This is the folder that Grigory created before in a previous release of minigui.

     changelog.txt The same as in the root of github.

-    others files necessary to compile and link Otis.
+    ... others files necessary to compile and link Otis.

 Enjoy.
 Hans